-In recent years, many researchers have developed and researched plant extracts as an additional "green" means of synthesizing nanomaterials at a faster rate than is possible in fungi.
-In 2018, researchers used Cinnamomun verum and Vanilla planifolia (sources of the familiar cinnamon and vanilla flavors used in cooking) as reducing agents and as a covering tool for the production of iron nano-oxide particles that can be used in hyperthermia treatments for cancer.
-The researchers emphasize in their study that the method eliminates the need for lengthy procedures to separate the product from any harmful chemicals used in its production - a significant advantage for nanomaterials used in medicine.
-And of course, note that the method minimizes harm to the environment (Ramirez-Nuñez et al., 2018).
+In recent years, many researchers have developed and researched plant extracts as additional "green" means of synthesizing nanomaterials at a faster rate than what is possible with fungi.
+In 2018, researchers used Cinnamomun verum and Vanilla planifolia (sources of the familiar cinnamon and vanilla flavors used in cooking) as reducing agents and as a covering tool for the production of iron nano-oxide particles that could be used in hyperthermia treatments for cancer.18 The researchers emphasized in their study that the method eliminated the need for lengthy procedures to separate the product from any harmful chemicals used in its production – a significant advantage for nanomaterials used in medicine.
+Of note as well is that the method minimizes harm to the environment.

 Drug Delivery Nanotechnology - The Medicine of the Future

-Nanotechnology has been at the forefront of innovative science for decades.
-As our ability to build tiny molecular machines improves, so do the applications of these groundbreaking technologies, for example in the fields of energy, textiles and of course medicine (NAS, 2002).
-Nano metric-scale materials - billions of meters - offer the medical world a huge advantage.
+Nanotechnology has been used for innovative scientific endeavours for decades.
+As our ability to build tiny molecular machines improves, so do the applications of these ground-breaking technologies in the fields of energy, textiles, and medicine (NAS, 2002).
+Nanometer scale materials, which are billionths of a meter in length, offer the medical world a huge advantage.
 Many of the medical conditions that humans experience result from processes that occur at the cellular level.
-To treat them we must use substances that are small enough to enter the bloodstream and penetrate it into the cells themselves.
-They must then cure the defective processes that caused the disease (Patil, Mehta & Guvva, 2008).
+To treat them it is necessary to use substances that are small enough to enter into the bloodstream and penetrate the cells.
+They must then cure the defective processes that cause the disease.

-Richard Smalley, winner of the 1996 Nobel Prize in Chemistry for discovering a nanoscale carbon form resembling tiny hollow football, well described the vision behind the field: "Human health has always been determined by the nanometer scale," he declared.
-"This is the scale by which the functions and features of the life machines operating within each cell in each living creature are determined.
-The practical impact of nanoscience on human health will be enormous (Smalley, 2005).
-"Indeed, Nano medicine has enormous potential: the field offers more sensitive, effective and convenient diagnostic methods, better quality imaging, implant protection and prevention of infections, and of course the destruction of disease agents, such as cancer cells, bacteria or viruses.
+Professor Richard Smalley, winner of the 1996 Nobel Prize in Chemistry for discovering a nanoscale carbon form resembling a tiny hollow football, aptly described the vision behind the field:

+Human health has always been determined by the nanometer scale.
+This is the scale by which the functions and features of the life machines operating within each cell in each living creature are determined.
+The practical impact of nanoscience on human health will be enormous.
+Indeed, nano medicine has enormous potential: the field offers more sensitive, effective and convenient diagnostic methods, better quality imaging, implant protection and prevention of infections, and of course the destruction of disease agents, such as cancer cells, bacteria or viruses.

-Drug delivery is a technology designed to ensure that a particular drug will only reach and act on specific pre-determined cells.
-Thus the drug is not dispersed in the body randomly in the body, so it's much lower doses can be used.
-Sometimes it is even possible to reuse effective drugs that have been banned for use due to side effects caused by their wide distribution in the body.
-Because of the enormous potential, this is a very active field of research, and many technologies and methods have already been developed to achieve the goal.
-In one of the techniques, the drug is loaded into a spherical particle about 100 nanometers in diameter.
+Drug delivery technologies are designed to ensure that a particular drug will only reach and act on specific predetermined cells.
+Thus, the drug does not disperse in the body randomly and much lower doses can be administered.
+Sometimes it is even possible to reuse effective drugs that have been banned for use due to side effects caused by their wide-spread dissemination into the body.
+Because of their enormous potential this is a very active field of research and many technologies and methods have already been developed to achieve the goal of targeted drug delivery.
+In one technique, the drug is loaded into a spherical particle about 100 nanometers in diameter.
 The surface of the particle is decorated with biological components that allow it to escape the body's immune system and integrate unhindered into the bloodstream (Patra et al., 2018).